Joe8Bit/async-javascript/README.md

     babel --stage 1 3-async-await.js

 This flag enables experimental features that are at the second stage (stage 0 is first) of the spec approval process.

+## Y NO GENERATORS?

+There's a conspicous lack of generators in this repo, and there's a good reason for that.
+The hoops you have to jump through in order to make generatoes work with async code are significant, and the resulting code is not easily grok'able.
+These problems are 'solved' with async/await.